dip9811111/tailor-your-cv/README.md

 - 🧠 **AI-Powered Tailoring**: Paste a job description and automatically generate a resume tailored to match it, using GPT-4.1's advanced understanding of language and relevance.

-- 🎨 **Template-Based Output**: Resumes are created using an html template that is then converted to PDF.
+- 🎨 **Template-Based Output**: Resumes are created using an HTML template and converted to PDF.
+You can choose from multiple professionally designed templates to match your style and industry.

+- ✏️ **Live Editing & Preview**: You can now **modify the AI-generated resume**—add, edit, or remove any section—and **see a live preview** before downloading the final PDF.

 ## 🧩 How It Works